apache/yunikorn-site/docs/get_started/get_started.md

 It is also assumed that `kubectl` is on your path and properly configured.
 Follow this [guide](developer_guide/env_setup.md) on how to setup a local Kubernetes cluster using docker-desktop.

-All files mentioned in this user guide are part of the [yunikorn-k8shim](https://github.com/apache/incubator-yunikorn-k8shim) repository.
-They are located in the [deployments](https://github.com/apache/incubator-yunikorn-k8shim/tree/master/deployments/scheduler) sub directory.
-The command given assume that you are located in that directory.

 ## Install

 The easiest way to get started is to use our Helm Charts to deploy YuniKorn on an existing Kubernetes cluster.